openfin/.NET-Tutorials/Tutorial 01 Connecting to Runtime/README.md

 **Step 1**

-A `RuntimeOptions` Object is created to define parmeters which will be used to initialised the runtime.
+A `RuntimeOptions` Object is created to define parameters which will be used to initialised the Runtime.

-In this example only the runtime version is specified:
+In this example only the Runtime version is specified:
 ```
 var runtimeOptions = new RuntimeOptions
     {